CampbellCrowley/SpikeyBot-Discord/docs/README.md

 ### HungryGames~calcColNum(numCols, statusList) ⇒ <code>number</code> ℗
 Calculates the number of columns for the given player list.
 Assumes maximum character count of 1024 per section.
+The number of columns also becomes limited to 5, because we will run into the embed total character limit of 6000 if we add any more.
 [Discord API Docs](
 https://discordapp.com/developers/docs/resources/channel#embed-limits)